István Győrkös: 2016 shooting

-István Győrkös' two surviving sons (Csaba, their younger brother died in 2013, and according to reports, Győrkös was unable to process his death) were interviewed by blog Pesti Srácok.
-Kolos Győrkös expressed their condolences to Pálvölgyi's family, but also added that his father was already wounded when returned the fire and killed the police officer.
+István Győrkös' two surviving sons (Csaba, their younger brother, died in 2013, and according to reports, Győrkös was unable to process his death) were interviewed by blog Pesti Srácok.
+Kolos Győrkös expressed his condolences to Pálvölgyi's family, but also added that his father was already wounded when he returned fire and killed the police officer.
 According to him, Pálvölgyi and his partner burst into the hall and immediately fired, when Győrkös' wife opened the front door upon their request.
-István, Jr., who acted as deputy leader of the MNA since 29 September 2012, denied the existence of training camps and claimed the MNA "had abolished years ago".
-On 10 November, István, Jr. blamed the police for the death of Pálvölgyi, which was "result of an unprofessional police action" and found the date of perquisition as "suspicious" and "politically motivated".
+István, Jr., who acted as deputy leader of the MNA since 29 September 2012, denied the existence of training camps and claimed the MNA had abolished them "years ago".
+On 10 November, István Jr. blamed the police for the death of Pálvölgyi, which was the result of an "unprofessional police action" and found the date of the search as "suspicious" and "politically motivated".

 Győrkös refused to testify on 9 November.
 His lawyer, György Léhner insisted that his client bought the Kalashnikov rifle ten years ago after receiving a death threat.